salwatamer-max/ansible-role-noteapp/README.md

 🔹templates/index.html

-If you have dynamic inventory aws_ec2.yaml under the ansible-project directory in order to run the ansibe role and test we must create the deploy.yml file under the ansible-project directory to connect the ansible role with my dynamic inventory file
+🔹If you have dynamic inventory aws_ec2.yaml under the ansible-project directory in order to run the ansibe role and test we must create the deploy.yml file under the ansible-project directory to connect the ansible role with my dynamic inventory file

+🧪 Playbook you will create it under the ansible-project directory before running 🔹playbook.yaml
+- name: Deploy note-taking app
+  hosts: all
+  become: true
+  roles:
+    - salwatamer-max.noteapp

 Run the playbook to check that its running ansible-playbook -i aws_ec2.yaml deploy.yml go to the browser http://<your-ec2-instance-public-ip>/  to see the app

-🧪 Example Playbook you will create it under the ansible-project directory before running playbook.yaml
+🧪 Playbook you will create it under the ansible-project directory before running 🔹playbook.yaml
 - name: Deploy note-taking app
   hosts: all
   become: true